-10.1 Loans to individuals up to ₹35 lakh in metropolitan centres (with population of ten lakh and above) and loans up to ₹25 lakh in other centres for purchase/construction of a dwelling unit per family provided the overall cost of the dwelling unit in the metropolitan centre and at other centres does not exceed ₹45 lakh and ₹30 lakh, respectively.
+- 10.1 Loans to individuals up to ₹35 lakh in metropolitan centres (with population of ten lakh and above) and loans up to ₹25 lakh in other centres for purchase/construction of a dwelling unit per family provided the overall cost of the dwelling unit in the metropolitan centre and at other centres does not exceed ₹45 lakh and ₹30 lakh, respectively.
 The housing loans to banks' own employees will be excluded.
-As housing loans which are backed by long term bonds are exempted from ANBC, banks should either include such housing loans to individuals up to ₹35 lakh in metropolitan centres and ₹25 lakh in other centres under priority sector or take benefit of exemption from ANBC, but not both.

-- 10.2 Loans for repairs to damaged dwelling units of families up to ₹5 lakh in metropolitan centres and up to ₹2 lakh in other centres. - 10.3 Bank loans to any governmental agency for construction of dwelling units or for slum clearance and rehabilitation of slum dwellers subject to a ceiling of ₹10 lakh per dwelling unit. - 10.4 The loans sanctioned by banks for housing projects exclusively for the purpose of construction of houses for Economically Weaker Sections (EWS) and Low-Income Groups (LIG), the total cost of which does not exceed ₹10 lakh per dwelling unit.
-For the purpose of identifying the economically weaker sections and low-income groups, the family income limit is revised to ₹3 lakh per annum for EWS and ₹6 lakh per annum for LIG, in alignment with the income criteria specified under the Pradhan Mantri Awas Yojana. - 10.5 Bank loans to Housing Finance Companies (HFCs), approved by NHB for their refinance, for on-lending for the purpose of purchase/construction/reconstruction of individual dwelling units or for slum clearance and rehabilitation of slum dwellers, subject to an aggregate loan limit of ₹ 20 lakh per borrower as per conditions specified in paragraph 21 of these Master Directions.
+As housing loans which are backed by long term bonds are exempted from ANBC, banks should either include such housing loans to individuals up to ₹35 lakh in metropolitan centres and ₹25 lakh in other centres under priority sector or take benefit of exemption from ANBC, but not both. - 10.2 Loans for repairs to damaged dwelling units of families up to ₹5 lakh in metropolitan centres and upto ₹2 lakh in other centres. - 10.3 Bank loans to any governmental agency for construction of dwelling units or for slum clearance and rehabilitation of slum dwellers subject to a ceiling of ₹10 lakh per dwelling unit. - 10.4 The loans sanctioned by banks for housing projects exclusively for the purpose of construction of houses for Economically Weaker Sections (EWS) and Low Income Groups (LIG), the total cost of which does not exceed ₹10 lakh per dwelling unit.
+For the purpose of identifying the economically weaker sections and low-income groups, the family income limit is revised to ₹3 lakh per annum for EWS and ₹6 lakh per annum for LIG, in alignment with the income criteria specified under the Pradhan Mantri Awas Yojana. - 10.5 Outstanding deposits with NHB on account of priority sector shortfall.